GabrielOnDelphi/Delphi-LightSaber/README.md

 # Delphi-LightSaber

 **Short description**
+Contains useful functions.
+Lightweight (only 10000 lines of code) alternative to Jedi library.

+**Description**
-A collection of useful functions and visual controls.
+The CoreLib contains lots and lots of "goodie" functions - functions that make your life easier, and visual controls.
-More than 15 years of development have been put into this library.
+More than 15 years of development have been put in this library.
 The library also wants to be a lightweight replacement for the mammoth Delphi Jedi library.
 Simple, crystal clear, non-obfuscated, fully commented code.
 No external dependencies.
 Click the 'Watch' button if you want to get notified about updates.
 _________________

-This repository contains several packages: Core, Log, Common, Translator, Internet.
-The Graphics and VisualControls libraries will be added soon.
+This repository contains the CoreLib and LogLib.
+More libraries to be added soon.

-**Architecture**

 Your code could use directly the bottom library (Core) or higher libraries in the hierarchy, depending on your requirements.

 ![](https://raw.githubusercontent.com/GodModeUser/Delphi-LightSaber/main/Docs/Library%20architecture.png)
 _________________